cjamiev/playground/README.md

 #### Best Practices:

 - Always initialize variables, '',{},[],(){},0,false
+- Avoid using null/undefined
+- Use Object factories to pass in default parameters.
 - Treat everything as immutable/const
 - Use === for comparison
 - Short: y = (x === 2 ? "yes" : "no");
 - Use closures:	an inner function + variables in the outer (enclosing) function’s scope gives data privacy
 - Functions should be pure
+- Use map, reduce, filter, slice, etc instead of for/while loops
+- Use object literals instead of switch statements

 #### Concepts